 ASK: Where is the beginning of this circle?
-It doesn't appear to have a beginning.
-Where is the end of this circle?
-It doesn't appear to have an end either.
-How can a circle remind you of God?
+It doesn't have one.

+ASK: Where is the end of this circle?
+It doesn't have one.

+ASK: How might a circle remind you of God?
 God is eternal.
 He doesn't have a beginning or an ending.